 (FeedWordPress – WordPress Plugin)

-FeedWordPress is a flexible Atom/RSS syndication plugin for WordPress.
+FeedWordPress is a versatile Atom/RSS syndication plugin for WordPress.

 FeedWordPress is an open-source Atom/RSS aggregator for the WordPress blog publishing platform.
 You set up feeds that you choose, and FeedWordPress syndicates posts from those sources into your WordPress posts table, where they can be displayed by your WordPress templates like any other post — but with additional meta-data, so that your templates can properly attribute the post to the source it came from.

-FeedWordPress can be used to create aggregator site (sites that display content from multiple sources), or display all of your online activity (e.g. from your blog, Twitter, Flickr, or other online services, in one place.
+FeedWordPress can be used to create aggregator sites, or bring together all of your online activity (e.g. from your blog, LinkedIn, YouTube, or other online services, in one place.

 For more details, go here: